nuchs/toys/hangman/notes/notes2.md

 ```

 Another thing that is bothering me is the Game struct.
 Any game can be
-reproduced at any paticular turn if you know the secret,
+reproduced at any particular turn if you know the secret,
 what guesses the user has made up to that point and the total number
 of guesses allowed.